23/03/2026

 Independent creators must learn to integrate generative AI tools into their workflows and take ownership of the technology they use for creative work to prevent major labels from establishing a monopoly, as occurred with record publishing and streaming.
 By actively mastering these technologies and encouraging the development of ethical machine learning training methods, independent artists will protect creative autonomy, control of intellectual property, and fair negotiation power, thereby countering industry-centralising forces and utilising technology in productive and constructive ways.

-Marshall, Tom (2025.).
-UMG outlines its AI policy: Artist consent, responsible training, and what the future of AI holds for the music industry
+Marshall, T. (2025) UMG outlines its AI policy: Artist consent, responsible training, and what the future of AI holds for the music industry.

-Cuneo, Silvia, Naizer, Nizla, and Black, Benjamin (2025.).
-From Bits to Hits: The advance of Al in music production
+Cuneo, S., Naizer, N. and Black, B. (2025) From bits to hits: The advance of AI in music production.